singleron-RD/CeleScope/docs/flv_CR/multi_flv_CR.md

 `--thread` Thread to use.

+`--use_R3` ATAC libraries use R3 reads instead of R2.

 `--debug` If this argument is used, celescope may output addtional file for debugging.

 `--chemistry` Predefined (pattern, barcode whitelist, linker whitelist) combinations. `--chemistry auto` can auto-detect scopeV2 mRNA, scopeV3 mRNA, full length VDJ mRNA(flv_rna) and full length VDJ(flv).
 You need to explicitly use `--chemistry scopeV1` for legacy chemistry scopeV1. `--chemistry customized` is used for user defined combinations that you need to provide `--pattern`, `--whitelist` and `--linker` at the same time.